You may experience chest pain for a variety of reasons, including common conditions like heartburn to more severe situations like a heart attack.

 Diagnosis of chest pain

 Only a physician can determine the cause of your chest pain.
-To check for heart problems related to chest pain, your physicians may order tests including:
+To check for heart problems, your physicians may order tests including:

 - Electrocardiogram (ECG).
 An electrocardiogram uses tiny electrodes attaches to your chest to monitor the electrical activity of your heart.
 It is a painless test that can reveal major heart problems.

 - Echocardiogram (ECHO).
 An echocardiogram uses ultrasound technology to create a moving image of the heart.
 Your doctor can watch your heart as it beats to identify problems with heart function.

 - Stress tests.
 During a stress test, you are asked to exercise until your heart reaches a certain heart rate.
 Throughout the test, a technician monitors your heart rate, blood pressure and breathing.
 You may also have an electrocardiogram during or after a stress test.

 At MU Health Care, we offer advanced cardiac imaging that uses no radiation.
 We are the only hospital in mid-Missouri to offer magnetic resonance imaging (MRI) of the heart, including MRI stress tests.
 These noninvasive tests help reduce your exposure to radiation, which can be especially beneficial to patients who need multiple heart imaging tests.

 Chest pain and heart attack